 Glacier National Park Montana, USA Travel Guide

-The Crown Of the continent is a federally protected area, managed by the National Park Service (NPS).
+The Crown Of the continent is a federally protected area, managed by the Nps (NPS).

 United with Canada's Waterton Lakes National Park as the world's first International Peace Park.
 An UNESCO World Heritage Site.

-Designated an International A Dark sky for astronomy Park in 2017, recognized for starry nights and preserving natural darkness.
+Designated an International A A sky with no light pollution for looking at the stars Park in 2017, recognized for starry nights and preserving natural darkness.

 Respectful interactions with local communities and traditions.